Skip to main content

 * Fired when the media type change result is available.
 Supported only in 1-to-1 calls.

-* @param info.userId Related user ID
+* @param event.userId Related user ID

-* @param info.mediaType Negotiated media type
+* @param event.mediaType Negotiated media type

-* @param info.result Change result
+* @param event.result Change result

 */

-console.log('Media type change result', info);
+console.log('Media type change result', event);

 },